โž—Linear Algebra and Differential Equations

 Cramer's Rule

-• Uses determinants to solve square systems (nn equations, nn unknowns) where the coefficient matrix is invertible
+Cramer's rule uses determinants to solve square systems (nn equations, nn unknowns) where the coefficient matrix is invertible.
+The formula for each variable is:

 Matrix Inverse Method

-Compare: Cramer's rule vs. matrix inverse method—both require square, invertible coefficient matrices and both use determinants.
-Cramer's rule finds one variable at a time (good for finding just x2x_2, say); the inverse method finds all variables at once.
-For a single complete solution, Gaussian elimination usually beats both.
+Compare: Cramer's rule vs. matrix inverse method.
+Both require square, invertible coefficient matrices.
+Cramer's rule finds one variable at a time (useful if you only need, say, x2x_2); the inverse method finds all variables at once.
+For a single complete solution, Gaussian elimination usually beats both in efficiency.

 Quick Reference Table